Streatham attacker had been released from jail

 Forensic officers were seen working at the site into the evening

-Prime Minister Boris Johnson tweeted that his thoughts were with the injured and others affected.
+Prime Minister Boris Johnson tweeted, external that his thoughts were with the injured and others affected.
 He thanked emergency services for their response.

 Streatham's Labour MP Bell Ribeiro-Addy said: "It is scary, I feel that fear, but Streatham is a very resilient community and we'll be fine."